andrevidela/Research-report/Thesis/index.md

 # Abstract

-Idris2 is a programming language featuring Quantitative type theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
+Idris2 is a programming language featuring Quantitative Type Theory, a Type Theory centered around tracking _usage quantities_ in addition to dependent types.
 This is the result of more than 30 years of development spawned by the work of Girard on Linear logic.
 Until recently, our understanding of linear types and their uses in dependently-typed programs was hypothetical.
 However, this changes with Idris2, which allow us to explore the semantics of running programs using linear and dependent types.
 In this thesis I explore multiple facets of programming through the lens of quantitative programming, from ergonomics, to performance.
 I will present how quantitative annotations can help the programmer write programs that precisely match their intention, provide more information to the compiler to better analyse the program written, and enable the output bytecode to run faster.

 \newpage
+\setcounter{tocdepth}{2}
 \setcounter{secnumdepth}{2}
 \tableofcontents
 \newpage
 # Introduction

 In this project I will demonstrate different uses and results stemming from a programming practice that allows us to specify how many times each variable is being used.
 This information is part of the type system, in our case we are tracking if a variable is allowed to be used exactly once, or if it has no restrictions.
-Such types system is called a “linear type system”.
+Such type system is called a “linear type system”.

 As we will see, there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types as well as our host language: Idris.
 This warm up will be followed by a context review outlining the existing body of work about linear types and related topics.
 Once both the theoretical and technical landscape have been set I will introduce the concept of linear and quantitative type.
 Those two concepts together are the key to understanding the rest of this thesis which is about the ergonomics of Quantitative Type Theory\cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.